-The benefits of replacing legacy systems with Cloud accounting solutions extend far beyond accounting.
-It assists finance teams with evaluating trades, facilitating risk management, and meeting new business requirements by providing real-time reports to stakeholders for making efficient decisions.
+The benefits of upgrading legacy finance systems extend far beyond basic bookkeeping.
+It assists finance teams with evaluating trends, managing risks, and assisting with important decisions (by providing real time reports to stakeholders).

-What are the risks of continuing to use outdated software?
+What are the risks of using outdated accounting software?

 Unable to meet legal and regulatory compliance